pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Related Work

-Extensions to polyploid genomes had to manage the uncertainty associated with multiple distinct haplotypes sharing the same or similar sequences and the non-complementarity of haplotypes in a phasing.
-The first polyploid haplotype assembly algorithm leveraged the HapCompass model~\cite{aguiar2013haplotype}, but the loss of the complement haplotype and haplotype uniqueness constraints made their cycle optimization approach scale poorly with the ploidy.
-The first statistical model for polyploid haplotype assembly, HapTree, searches for a maximum likelihood solution by growing polyploid assemblies one SNP in each iteration~\cite{berger2014haptree}, whose probabilistic priors were extended in Haptree-X~\cite{Berger2020}.
+Extending haplotype assembly to polyploid genomes introduces additional uncertainty due to sequence similarity among haplotypes and the lack of haplotype complementarity.
+The first polyploid haplotype assembly algorithm leveraged the HapCompass model, but the loss of the complement haplotype and haplotype uniqueness constraints made their cycle optimization approach scale poorly with the ploidy~\cite{aguiar2013haplotype}.
+The first statistical model for polyploid haplotype assembly, HapTree, searches for a maximum-likelihood solution by iteratively extending polyploid assemblies one SNP at a time~\cite{berger2014haptree}; its probabilistic priors were later extended in HapTree-X~\cite{Berger2020}.
 Another statistical assembler, Poly-Harsh, alternately samples haplotypes and read assignments~\cite{he2018efficient}, though neither method quantifies phasing uncertainty.

-Inspired by the increasing lengths of PacBio and nanopore sequencing, more recent \textit{long-read assembly} methods have shown improvements over HapCompass and HapTree-X by returning to model sequence reads as graph nodes.
+Motivated by increasing PacBio and nanopore read lengths, recent \textit{long-read assembly} methods have returned to read-centric formulations, modeling reads directly as graph nodes and improving performance in long-read settings.
 Sharing some similarities with HapCompass, Ranbow resolves conflicting cycles and paths in a multipartite graph~\cite{moeinzadeh2020ranbow}.
 Other methods such as SDhap~\cite{das2015sdhap}, H-PoP and H-PoPG~\cite{xie2016h}, nPhase~\cite{abou2021nphase}, and WhatsHap~\cite{schrinner2020haplotype} formalize polyploid assembly using generalized graph cuts or sequence read partitioning.
 Most recently, deep learning-based approaches are able to produce single haplotype block assemblies by leveraging correlations between non-overlapping reads, although the interpretation of this phenomenon is unclear~\cite{consul2023xhap,10.1093/bib/bbae656}.
-In contrast to prior work, \phc{} is the first diploid and polyploid assembler that quantifies uncertainty in haplotype assemblies; \phc{} also benefits from two distinct statistical models designed to scale well with high coverage short reads (\phc{}-short) or low coverage long reads (\phc{}-long).
+In contrast to prior work, \phc{} provides a unified framework for diploid and polyploid haplotype assembly that explicitly quantifies phasing uncertainty, with two complementary statistical models designed to scale to high-coverage short reads (\phc{}-short) and low-coverage long reads (\phc{}-long).